sysrich/rootco.de-web/_drafts/repos-are-bad.md

+Show typical dependancy problem

+Show more complicated problem with 2-3 addon repos

+Show how containers don't necessary fix that

+Show how they fix it only if they contain mini distributions

+Show how that is a security nightmare

 Tumbleweed Rolling Reliability Paradox - **"In order to change some things quickly while staying reliable, you must be able to change ALL things quickly."**